winglang/wing/docs/06-contributors/999-rfcs/000-stories/story-15.md

   - [x] bring external npm package (axios)
   - [x] bring an internal nodejs stdlib (RegEx)
 - [x] Enum & Duration that can be included inside json
-- [x] It leverages explicit permissions setting (using the `this.inflight` API)
+- [x] It leverages setting explicit permissions (using the `this.inflight` API, described [here](https://github.com/winglang/wing/pull/1610))
 - [ ] bring cdktf
 - [ ] use redis instead of bucket
-- [ ] code that updates estimation and duration
+- [ ] code that updates estimation and duration from REST post command

-## Other things I noticed:
+## Discussion points
+- Review the code and
 - Should the `cloud.api` API have the `on_` prefix to match `cloud.bucket` API and also to allow calling the api get/post/delete/put commands (`api.get(url)` vs `api.on_get(path,
-- I have used express's column `get("/task/:id"`, is this the right syntax?
+- I have used express's synatx for dynamic parts of the path for the api gateway `get("/task/:id"`, but then I noticed that [aws](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-api-step-by-step.html) uses the `{id}` syntax.
+What should be the the right syntax?

 ## Code
 ```ts (wing)